armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/setup-master-data-centre.md

 From MDCB 2.0+, you can choose between Mongo or SQL databases to setup your `analytics` storage.
 In order to setup you SQL storage, you can use the same configuration from your [dashboard main storage](/planning-for-production/database-settings/sql).

-For example, to set up an postgres storage the analytics configurations would be:
+For example, to set up a `postgres` storage the `analytics` configurations would be:

 ```
 {